 About 1 mile after setting off on your adventure from the trailhead near the parking area, you’ll reach Armstrong Pass.
 This junction is also where the trail links up with Tahoe Rim Trail.

-At the Armstrong Pass junction choose the trail that travels northeast (to the right as you are looking toward Lake Tahoe) and in the direction of Star Lake and Freel Peak.
+At the Armstrong Pass junction choose the trail that travels northeast, in the direction of Star Lake and Freel Peak.
+This will be to the right as you look toward Lake Tahoe.

-If you traveled south along the Tahoe Rim Trail you would end up at the Big Meadow Campground near SR 89.
+If you instead traveled south along the Tahoe Rim Trail, you would end up at the Big Meadow Campground near SR 89.

-If you took the trail that travels northwest (along the left side of Armstrong Pass as you look toward Lake Tahoe) you’d link up with Fountain Place Road and the Corral Loop mountain biking trail system.
+And if you hiked the trail that travels northwest (along the left side of Armstrong Pass as you look toward Lake Tahoe) you’d link up with Fountain Place Road and the Corral Loop mountain biking trail system.

 So, veer right and contour the west-southwest facing aspect of Armstrong Pass.